1. It’s a safety net for CRMs and business tools that do not have built-in data protection features.

 5. It allows you to save error-free versions of your data.

 Data versioning is all about saving newer copies of your files as you make changes to them.
 You essentially create versions of your older files each time you save newer ones.
 That way, you can go back and retrieve older versions if needed in the future.
 Manually creating different versions of your files and data can be tricky and difficult.
 Using a data backup tool for businesses eases up the job and lets you create error-free data versioning.
-You can create sequential versions of your essential data seamlessly by utilizing your data backup and recovery tool.
+You can create sequential versions of your essential data seamlessly by utilizing Salesforce data backup and recovery tool.

 6. It saves you time and money, translating to additional income in the future.